 How does content filtering work?

 Content filters usually specify character strings that, if matched, indicate undesirable content that should be screened out.
-The following types of content filtering products are available:

 - Web filtering is the screening of websites or webpages.

 - Email filtering is the screening of email for spam and other objectionable content.

 - Executable filtering is the screening out of executable files that threat actors use to install unwanted or malicious software.